apache/plc4x/README.md

 * Python 2.7 (for `with-python`, `with-proxies` profiles)
 * Dotnet (for `with-dotnet` profiles)

-He have tested WinBuilds with the bundle of: http://win-builds.org/doku.php/download_and_installation_from_windows When running the installer, make sure to select the options:
+He have tested `WinBuilds` with the bundle of: http://win-builds.org/doku.php/download_and_installation_from_windows Run the installer as "Administrator" or you won't be able to install it to "C:\Program Files" or the 32 Bit counterpart.
+When running the installer, make sure to select the options:
 * Native Windows
 * x86_64
 Not quite sure which elements are really needed, better just install all of them.
+If the installer fails to do something complaining about having to use a different mirror, enter "http://win-builds.org/1.5.0" as mirror address.

 WARNING: If you don't use the installer version of the distribution.
 The build will probably fail and it will be pretty impossible to see the problem.
 When manually executing the command, a popup will appear complaining about not being able to find some DLL.
 So if you are having these problems, please try using the installer instead of manually unpacking the archive.

-For Bison, please download the Setup installer version from here: http://gnuwin32.sourceforge.net/packages/bison.htm (When using the zip version the bison.exe couldn't find some DLL files)
+For `Bison`, please download the Setup installer version from here: http://gnuwin32.sourceforge.net/packages/bison.htm (When using the zip version the bison.exe couldn't find some DLL files)
 It seems the official 2.4.1 version has issues when installed in a directory which's path contains spaces.
 Please make sure you replace the exe with a patched version form here: http://marin.jb.free.fr/bison/bison-2.4.1-modified.zip
 (More infos on this issue here: https://sourceforge.net/p/gnuwin32/bugs/473/)

-Please download the Flex compiler from here: http://gnuwin32.sourceforge.net/packages/flex.htm (Ideally download the binary zip distribution)
+Please download the `Flex` compiler from here: http://gnuwin32.sourceforge.net/packages/flex.htm (Ideally download the binary zip distribution)

-You can get Python from here: https://www.python.org/downloads/release/python-2716/
+You can get `Python` from here: https://www.python.org/downloads/release/python-2716/

+For `.Net`, you need the `Developer Pack` in order to build .Net applications.
+So be sure to get a reasonably fresh installation from https://dotnet.microsoft.com

 Make sure the `bin` directories of containing the executables `mingw32-make.exe`, `bison.exe` and `flex.exe` are all on your systems `PATH`.